 New Kitchen-Dining Space in a Listed Building

-A large existing window was knocked open into double doors and a new lowered patio area formed at the same level as the house.
+A large existing window was knocked open into double doors and external groundworks formed a new lowered patio area at the same level as the house.
 The resulting space is a generous entertaining space that is also hugely practical for their young family and developing garden.
 Lowered ground levels, improved drainage and repairs will improve the existing damp in the building.

 A new shower room at first floor with a new door position to the large bedroom offers a shower room accessible to the whole house rather than just an ensuite.
 The resulting space is very useable and provides additional washroom facilities.

 By working with a trusted and experienced builder, a careful structural engineer and occasional architectural input, the project was able to progress with only planning stage drawings rather than full architectural details.
-In some cases this can be a practical cost saving if the work is simple or well planned at early stages.
-Refer to this summary for more detail.
+In some cases this can be a practical cost saving if the work is simple or well planned at early stages, particularly if a high quality builder is brought on board at early stages.
+Refer to this summary for more details.